ForgeRock/forgeops/samples/fr-platform/README.md

     git clean -fdx

-Be sure to rebuild your amster image afterwards:
+Be sure to rebuild your docker images afterwards.

-    docker build -t amster:fullstack amster

-To destroy the environment:

-    kubectl delete namespace sample